stefbbq/abyssion/docs/CODEX.md

   - `/logger`: Structured logging system.

 - **`/utils`**: Shared utility functions.
+  - `filterNullishValues.ts`: Removes all keys from an object whose values are null or undefined.
+Useful for cleaning style objects and other data before passing to components or APIs.
 - **`/scene`, `/gl`, etc.**: All logic for the Three.js visualization.

 ## Main Entry